LituRout/PSLD/README.md

 The repository contains reproducible `PyTorch` source code of our paper [Solving Inverse Problems Provably via Posterior Sampling with Latent Diffusion Models](link).
 We present the first framework to solve general inverse problems leveraging pre-trained *latent* diffusion models.
 Previously proposed algorithms (such as DPS and DDRM) only apply to *pixel-space* diffusion models.
 We theoretically analyze our algorithm showing provable sample recovery in a linear model setting.
 The algorithmic insight obtained from our analysis extends to more general settings often considered in practice.
 Experimentally, we outperform previously proposed posterior sampling algorithms in a wide variety of problems including random inpainting, block inpainting, denoising, deblurring, destriping, and super-resolution.

 ## Comparison with state-of-the-art commercial services leveraging Stable Diffusion
+This experiment was performed on commercial platforms that use (to the best of our knowledge) Stable diffusion and additional proprietary models.
+This evaluation was performed on models deployed in May 2023 and may change as  commercial providers improve their platforms.

 <p align="center"><img src="pics/image.png" width="700" /></p>

 ## Prerequisites